 Personal data includes: details of your preferred emergency contact, including their name, relationship to you and their contact details.*

 F. monitoring equality and diversity within the College:

 Personal data includes: information relating to your gender, age, ethnic origin, and disabilities and/or health conditions. * This is generally held in anonymised form and kept for no longer than 12 months.

 G. disclosing personal information about you to external organisations, as permitted or required by law.

 Data marked with an * relate to information provided by you, or created in discussion and agreement with you.
 Other data and information is generated by the College or, where self-evident, provided by a third party.

 We would not monitor social media sites for any personal data relating to you, unless we believed there was a legitimate interest for us to do so (e.g. monitoring compliance with an agreed plan, such as a homeworking agreement) and only if we informed you we might do this in advance.
 Consequently, we do not routinely screen your social media profiles but, if aspects of these are brought to our attention and give rise to concerns about your conduct, we may need to consider them.
 Our social media guideline are presently being updated.
-If you have any questions regarding the College's social media policy please contact the Personnel Manager email@example.com.
+If you have any questions regarding the College's social media policy please contact the HR Manager at: email@example.com

 We also operate wifi across our sites, which can be accessed by members of the College and guests.
 We retain device information (such as physical MAC address and IP address) and details of the IP address the device connected to.
 The data is retained for 3 months.